A quick bodyweight workout routine is a great way to lose weight fast. It’s easy to do and doesn’t require much space or equipment.

 Squats, as an exercise, are one of the few forms of exercise that are effective while you do them.
 They improve balance, coordination, and leg strength.

-The squat, also known as the squat thrust, is a weight training exercise that specifically targets the muscles of the thighs, buttocks, and quadriceps.
-The squat is an exercise that can be performed in a seated position, standing position, or squatting position.
-Standing and squatting positions are generally recognized as being the most effective and should be performed.
+The squat, also called the squat thrust, is an exercise for weight training that works the thighs, buttocks, and quadriceps.
+The squat is an exercise that can be performed in a seated, standing or squatting position.
+Standing and squatting positions are generally considered the most effective and should be performed.
 The basic squat is a bent-over, slightly bent-over, straight-legged squat.
-It is one of the first exercises performed during beginners’ strength training programs, as it focuses on developing leg strength and size.
+It is one of the first exercises that people are just starting out with strength training do.
+It helps build leg strength and size.

-The squat puts stress directly on the critical muscle-tendon junction, increasing muscle damage at that junction during training.
+The squat stresses the critical muscle-tendon junction, increasing muscle damage during training.
 Muscle damage results in rapid increases in muscle mass and can lead to more muscular legs.
 The squat exercise also improves the overall balance of the body and strengthens the quadriceps and hamstrings, two of the larger muscles in the body.

 Pushups are the ultimate exercise.
 Every other exercise, from walking to running to swimming, winds up in a pushing-up position.
 You can do pushups almost anywhere.
-In a gym, against the machine, with dumbbells, or with nothing at all.
+In a gym, against the machine, with dumbbells or nothing.
 You can do them standing up or lying on the floor.
 Pushups are surprisingly tricky.
 Most people can’t do them at all.
 And if you do, you probably don’t look like the people in the pictures in fitness magazines.

 Those people will probably do 10 or 20 pushups.
 Do 50, and you’ve probably got a good foundation.
 Pushups aren’t easy, but they aren’t complicated.
-Unlike running or swimming, where you need to keep improving, pushups are a finished exercise.
+Pushups are a finished exercise unlike running or swimming, where you need to keep improving.
 You can stop any time you’re ready for it.
 Good pushups are better than bad pushups.
 There is no substitute for doing them correctly.
 The best exercise is the one you will do.
 If pushups don’t appeal to you, try something else.

 A dip is a gymnastic exercise where you hang from a bar and dip your body forward (or backward).
 It helps develop arm strength and shoulder strength.
 The starting position is with the back toward the bar.
 Grasp the handles with your arms fully extended.
 Bend your elbows (to about 90°), and lower your body until your arms are nearly straight.
 Pause and straighten your arms, and then complete the dip by raising your body until it touches the bar.

 Pull-ups work the upper body to maximum capacity.
 As a bodyweight exercise, pull-ups require a lot of strength and coordination.
 They are one of the best exercises for improving your upper body strength and upper body endurance.
-Pull-ups are used to train your upper body strength by putting your body under great resistance.
-They are a great bodyweight exercise that will develop muscular strength, endurance, and endurance.
+Pull-ups train your upper body strength by putting your body under excellent resistance.
+They are great bodyweight exercises to develop muscular strength, endurance, and endurance.
 You can also perform pull-ups to improve your upper body core.

 Because of the tension that pull-ups require, you may find yourself in a position where your muscles are burning, and you feel tired after you are done.
 But if this is new for you, you should slowly progress with this exercise.
 Otherwise, you could damage your upper back.